rmhorton/ARCESDMH/README.md

 This is a collection of RMarkdown documents that run the original WinBUGs code from the book in JAGS from R.

-STATUS: The following chapters contain code examples that are not yet working in JAGS:

-* Chapter_10: All the files from the Supplemental Materials compile and execute; some have not been checked against the results in the book or in WinBUGS.
-Some examples from the book have been typed in but not yet run.

 Code that needed to be tweaked to run in JAGS:

 * Chapter_04: There were 'Attempt to redefine node' errors in a couple of models.
 I moved the offending lines into data blocks, as recommended on [stackoverflow](https://stackoverflow.com/questions/78502051/how-to-convert-winbugs-code-into-jags-r-code).